Mansfield Library support services

 - Accessible electronic syllabi.
-Library posts course syllabi in electronic (PDF) format, through the campus institutional repository, Scholarworks.
-We ensure that the formatting is accessible prior to adding to ScholarWorks
+Course syllabi are available in electronic (PDF) format, through the campus institutional repository, Scholarworks.
+We ensure that the formatting is accessible prior to adding to ScholarWorks.

-- We link to some how-to’s for creating accessible documents and to DSS and ATS.
-Here’s a link to the course reserves page at the library http://www.lib.umt.edu/services/course-reserve-materials/for-instructors.php We link to some how-to’s for creating accessible documents and to DSS and ATS.
+- Useful links for creating accessible documents, and connecting with DSS and ATS.
+Visit the course reserves page at the library where we link to some resources with helpful tips for creating accessible documents and links to DSS and ATS.

 Accessible media: Want to use an educational video or feature film for instruction?
-Don’t use a bootleg copy Check the library.
-Our collection contains many accessible media items (physical formats such as DVD, etc. and streaming titles through subscription databases) If we don’t own the title you need we will purchase it for you.
+Don’t use a bootleg copy; check the library.
+Our collection contains many accessible media items (physical formats such as DVD, etc. and streaming titles through subscription databases).
+If we don’t own the title you need we will purchase it for you.
 Audio visual materials are available for check out and can be scheduled in advanced for your class.
-The library will work with DSS and ATS to ensure accessibility of media materials scheduled through us so instructors don’t have to.
-(Contact for media scheduling is Chris Vance at 243-4554 email@example.com If something needs to be purchased she will notify the appropriate person.)
+The library will work with DSS, ATS, and others as needed to ensure accessibility of media materials scheduled through us so instructors don’t have to.
+Contact for media scheduling is Kevin Crowley at email@example.com or (406) 243-4554.

 Find a resource that is inaccessible?
 Want to use a resource owned by the library or available through our databases or full text subscriptions but discover that it’s not accessible?
 Let us know and we will work with the vendor, DSS, ATS, etc. to make it accessible for you.
-Probably the best contact person for this is simply anyone at the information desk (or me) and they will figure out what needs to be done and who can do it.
+Simply ask anyone at the information desk (or contact us) and they will figure out what needs to be done and who can do it.